Alejogb1/job-board/blog-data/how-to-use-viewcomponent-in-a-stimulus-controller.md

 id: "how-to-use-viewcomponent-in-a-stimulus-controller"
 ---

-Okay, let's delve into that.
+, let's delve into that.
 The intersection of `view_component` and stimulus controllers can sometimes feel a bit like navigating a new, albeit familiar, terrain.
 I recall a project a few years back where we needed highly interactive components within our Rails application.
 We initially went down the path of traditional partials, but the logic became unwieldy quickly.
 That’s where `view_component` paired with stimulus really began to shine, offering a much more maintainable architecture.

 The core idea is this: `view_component` handles the presentation logic and provides a nice encapsulation of component rendering, while stimulus handles the user interaction and associated client-side behaviors.
 When these two are properly integrated, you get components that are not only well-structured but also highly dynamic.